Safety systems in cars – caring about us every day

 Car safety systems are something we can no longer live without.
 Thanks to them – we are either better protected from accident-prone factors or have a better chance of survival when all else fails.

 Car safety systems are add-ons that assist us when we are at risk of an accident, actively guard us against such events, or increase our chances of survival when an accident has already occurred.
-Over the decades of the automotive market, we have developed a plethora of safety systems and solutions that save lives.
+Over the decades of the automotive market, we have developed a plethora of car safety systems and solutions that save lives.
 Let’s start with innovation, which is pointed out as the one most important and most often saving people in accidents.

-Three-point seat belts
+Three-point seat belts as first car safety systems

 The author of this invention is Nils Bohlin – Volvo’s engineer, whose effort was appreciated by other car companies as well.
 For the sake of safety of all road users, the Swedish car manufacturer allowed its competitors to use their solution free of charge.
 What’s more, Volvo cars introduced three-point seat belts as standard equipment in the front and rear seats as early as 1967, just eight years after the solution’s debut.
 Volvo estimates that this relatively simple device has saved more than a million lives over the decades.
 Before August 13, 1959, other types of seat belts existed.
 One of the most popular was the two-point lap belt, which until a few years ago was often used in the center seat of the rear bench seat of a 5-passenger vehicle.
 Other variants of the three-point seat belt also appeared, although they were not as effective as the solution designed by Nils Bohlin.
 Especially at high speeds.
 The first cars equipped with this innovation on the Scandinavian market were the now famous Volvo PV544 and Volvo Amazon models.